 Think of mouth like a musical instrument.
 Musical sounds are made by changing the air that is flowing through the instrument.
 In a trumpet or saxophone, pushing the keys up and down changes the flow of the air.
 All the air that our lungs make needs to flow through the mouth.

-Understanding the Lip and Palate
+Understanding the Effect of Cleft Lip and Palate

 To understand how a baby is affected by a cleft lip and/or cleft palate, it helps to know what a normal lip and palate look like and the medical names so that you can better understand how we can care for your child.
 Learning medical terms will help your communication with our staff.